Hempfield Township, Westmoreland County, Pennsylvania: Demographics

+Government

+The township uses the Pennsylvania State Police (PSP) as the sole form of law enforcement.
+As of 2016 it is the most populous Pennsylvania municipality to do so.

 Education

-Public school students attend the Hempfield Area School District, which comprises Hempfield Township and the communities of Adamsburg, Armbrust, Bovard, Grapeville, Hunker, Luxor, Manor, New Stanton, and Youngwood.
+Public school students attend the Hempfield Area School District, which includes Hempfield Township and the communities of Adamsburg, Armbrust, Bovard, Grapeville, Hunker, Luxor, Manor, New Stanton, and Youngwood.
 Students can also attend Greensburg Central Catholic High School.
-Hempfield Township is also the location of the campus of the University of Pittsburgh at Greensburg, the Youngwood campus of Westmoreland County Community College and the Greensburg campus of Carlow University.
+Hempfield Township is also the location of the campus of the University of Pittsburgh at Greensburg, the Youngwood campus of Westmoreland County Community College and the Westmoreland satellite campus of Carlow University.

 Economy

 Hempfield Township is a major economic player in Westmoreland County.
 As the retail hub for Westmoreland County and the Laurel Highlands region in particular, it is home to the popular Westmoreland Mall and the adjoining Live!
-Casino Pittsburgh, the third largest shopping and entertainment complex in the Pittsburgh Metropolitan Area.
+Casino Pittsburgh, the second largest shopping and entertainment complex in the Pittsburgh Metropolitan Area.
 In addition, Greengate Centre serves as the area's largest big-box retail center.
 Several smaller shopping centers, well-known national retailers and restaurants can also be found in the township.

 Light industry can also be found within Hempfield Township including numerous industrial parks and facilities.
 RIDC Westmoreland straddles Hempfield and East Huntingdon townships.